Skip to main content

 • “The visuals are by far absolutely incredible, playing out in a storybook setting with a witch suffering from amnesia and trying to regain her memories.”

-• “Unfortunately, the usual Inti suspects are here, with a strong focus on what people would describe as 'anime aesthetics' and designs that won't appeal to a more mainstream audience.
-This is a real shame because Majogami is one of Inti's stronger offerings out of their catalog.”
+• “Unfortunately, the usual Inti suspects are here, with a strong focus on what people would describe as 'anime aesthetics' and designs that won't appeal to a more mainstream audience, which is a real shame because Majogami is one of Inti's stronger offerings out of their catalogue.”

-• “Music feels like a step down for the most part, in my opinion, but visuals certainly carry this game a lot.”
+• “Music feels like a step down for the most part, but visuals certainly carry this game a lot.”

 • character development